C-opt/idea_flux/README.md

 ```
 python3 main.py
 ```
-## Topic engagement score
+## User engagement score
 ### Description
-IdeaFlux gauges how a given topic is generating conversation by calculating "topic engagement score".
+IdeaFlux gauges how a given topic is generating conversation by calculating "user engagement score".
 The higher this number is, the more engaged the comments section.

 The calculation of it is fairly simple: it is the average of the number of descendants of all nodes.